awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list.md

 ### `ST_BUFFER (geometry, double)`<a name="st-buffer-geometry-double"></a>

-Takes as an input a geometry data type and a distance \(as type `double`\)\.
-Returns a binary representation of the geometry data type buffered by the specified distance\.
+Takes as an input one of the geometry data types, such as point, line, polygon, multiline, or multipolygon, and a distance as type `double`\)\.
+Returns a binary representation of the geometry data type buffered by the specified distance \(or radius\)\.

 Example: